Bartlebys/Bartleby/Documents/BSFS.md

 ### BSFS is Secured

-- BSFS supports Bartleby ACL + fine ACL additions (per UserUID)
+- BSFS supports Bartleby ACL + fine ACL additions (per UserUID) even when using a `.flk`
 - "blocks" on the servers are AES128/256 encrypted on the client side 	- Hacked server files are secure
 	- You can opt out